godwinsec/Wireshark-for-Threat-Hunting/ARP Spoofing Detection Lab with Wireshark and Ettercap.md

 This duplication occurs because **both the legitimate gateway and the attacker (Kali)** are forwarding packets.
 It’s a clear indicator that the attacker has placed themselves **in the communication path** — successfully executing a **Man-in-the-Middle (MiTM)** position through ARP spoofing.

+## Is a duplicate ICMP response common in a MiTM attack?

+Yes — duplicate ping replies are a known side-effect of an ARP spoofing-based Man-in-the-Middle (MiTM) attack, especially when the attacker doesn't fully block or filter traffic between the victim and the real gateway.

+Here’s what typically happens:

+- The victim sends a ping.

+- Both the **real gateway** and the **attacker (Kali)** believe they should respond or route the traffic.

+- Because of this, the victim receives two replies for one ping, and the system flags the second one as (DUP!).

+This is not **always present**, but when it happens, it’s a **strong red flag** for MiTM activity.

 # Conclusion